Berkeley-MDes/tdf-fa24-TommyJing0/README.md

+# Hello, My name is Zhequan (Tommy) Jing

+I am a UI/UX designer with a focus on the automotive industry, where I specialize in creating intuitive and innovative user interfaces that enhance the driving experience and vehicle interaction.

 # Design Project Progress

-This README tracks the progress of my design project
+This README tracks the progress of my design project.

 ## Weeks